-These are like sports bras so they’re super comfy and provide great support.
+These are like sports bras so they’re comfy and provide great support.

 Nursing pads are useful after your milk “comes in” which usually happens about 2-4 days after giving birth.

-You may notice you’re leaking milk and your boobs feel full.
+You may notice that you’re leaking milk and your boobs feel full.